 3.4.6 To help promote and strengthen the role played by local economies serving communities around the conurbation, a range of suitable sites for new office-based development, and to a lesser extent industry and warehousing, will need to be provided across the area.
+This can include sites in adjoining local authority areas, for example the Rolls Royce site in the Hucknall part of Ashfield District, which will serve the employment needs of the conurbation as a whole.
 It is important that these sites are attractive to the commercial market in terms of good accessibility, environmental quality and with some being large in size.
 The locations listed in Policy 4 display such attributes and therefore should be a focus for the creation of employment-generating development of various scales.
 Equally, it is likely that some existing businesses may need to relocate for reasons which include the long-term suitability of their premises, desire to expand or in order to diversify the nature of their operations, or to allow for regeneration and redevelopment.
 To meet these needs, new sites are required which can help meet regeneration needs and also contribute to the creation of a greener, more sustainable economy through the construction of environmentally-friendly premises.
-When allocating land, Development Plan Documents should have regard to meeting particular economic needs, for instance those arising from the East Midlands Airport.
+When allocating land, Development Plan Documents should have regard to meeting particular economic needs, for instance those arising from the proposed HS2 hub station at Toton and East Midlands Airport.
+Development in the vicinity of the proposed HS2 station at Toton will include a minimum provision of 18,000 square metres of B class employment floor space.
+There is evidence that this employment element of development in this location will prove more attractive to the market in the later years of the Core Strategy period and quite possibly beyond 2028 when the station is operational.
+It is necessary to ensure that the land is available within the proposed strategic location as part of a comprehensive mixed-use development.
+The precise details of the allocation will be recommended by the HS2 Working Group and determined in the Broxtowe Allocations part 2 Local Plan.